drepetto/chiplotle/docs/chapters/faq/index.rst

 ***

 **Q:**
-I'm trying to use Chiplotle with Windowz but it seems Chiplotle can't find my hardware.
+I'm trying to use Chiplotle with Windows but it seems Chiplotle can't find my hardware.
 What should I do?

 **A:**
 No communication between Chiplotle and your hardware could be due to a variety of reasons.
 Check out the :doc:`Hardware </chapters/hardware/index>` section for some possible causes.